 Additionally – as multiple factories create similar fabric – surface texturing, tinsel shade, and base polyester colour can all vary somewhat between manufacturers and runs.
 An older, more "antique" gold is preferable to a bright yellow gold, but either can be sufficient (especially considering it is often difficult to accurately discern the exact gold colour from online photos).

+One can reasonably expect a yield of 3 to 6 sashes per metre.
 Due to the variances, Mirror Universe fan productions and cosplay groups are strongly advised to stock several metres in reserve, to ensure consistency across uniforms.

 UPDATED for January 2019: the author has obtained photos of sufficient resolution to determine that one of the original sashes worn by William Shatner was trimmed specifically with metal bullion fringe: